Finding Out Why Your License Was Suspended in Maryland

 STEP 3: ASK TO SPEAK TO A MANAGER AT THE MVA

-In many cases, it’s beneficial to have a Baltimore Driving While Suspended lawyer on your case to help you keep your driving privilege and avoid the harsh penalties that follow a license suspension.
+In many cases, it’s beneficial to have a lawyer on your case to help you keep your driving privileges and avoid the harsh penalties that follow a license suspension.
+In some cases, The Law Office of Hillel Traub can help you get your license reinstated.

-CONTACT AN ATTORNEY AND FIGHT YOUR MARYLAND DRIVER LICENSE SUSPENSION
+CONTACT AN ATTORNEY AND FIGHT YOUR MARYLAND DRIVER’S LICENSE SUSPENSION

-Don’t ignore a license suspension or worse, drive on a suspended license.
-Talk to a Baltimore Driving While Suspended attorney who serves Baltimore and surrounding areas about your license suspension the moment you discover the MVA has suspended your legal driving ability.
+Don’t ignore a driver’s license suspension or worse, drive on a suspended license.
+Talk to an attorney who serves Baltimore and surrounding areas about your license suspension the moment you discover the MVA has suspended your legal driving ability.

-Hillel Traub of Traub Law has served Baltimore and surrounding areas for more than 20 years.
-Before representing the people of Maryland, he served as a former Assistant Attorney General for the MVA, which gives him vital insider knowledge that can help your case.
-Contact Mr. Traub for a free consultation by calling (410) 580-1100 or completing our online contact form.
+Attorney Hillel Traub has served Baltimore and surrounding areas for more than 30 years.
+Before representing the people of Maryland, he served as a former lawyer for the MVA, which gives him vital insider knowledge that can help your case.
+Reach out to our office by calling us at (410) 580-1100 or filling out our contact form.

-How do I check if my license is suspended in Maryland?
+How do I check if my driver’s license is suspended in Maryland?

-What happens if you accumulate too many points on your license?
+What happens if you accumulate too many points on your Maryland driver’s license?

 Drivers who accumulate too many points on their licenses eventually reach the right amount of points to trigger a license suspension.
-Drivers incur points for committing traffic violations.
-Understanding the point system in Maryland is critical to avoiding this outcome.
+Drivers incur points for committing traffic violations and other non-traffic related actions.

 Can I pay my citation to the Maryland MVA online?

-While you have the option to visit the Maryland MVA online and to pay a traffic ticket through the website, a better option would be to talk to a Baltimore Driving While Suspended lawyer about your motor vehicle violation to discuss ways of challenging the traffic ticket.
+While you have the option to visit the Maryland MVA online and to pay a traffic ticket through the website, a better option would be to talk to a lawyer about your motor vehicle violation to discuss ways of challenging the traffic ticket.